 Your Google Business Profile listing is what Google uses to include you in local search results like the photo above.
 This is often called the “map pack” and inclusion in the map pack is incredibly powerful for a couple reasons:

 - Visibility – the map pack is typically the first thing searchers see on a search results page when they perform a local search.
 As a result of its prominence in search results, these local results are viewed and interacted with far more than the standard results below.
-In fact, map pack results are viewed five times as much and interacted with twice as much as standard results.

 - Competitive advantage – to be included in local results, you have to provide local solutions.
 Ecommerce businesses or aggregation websites like Home Advisor or Hotels.com can’t be included in these results.
 This gives local businesses a space where they have an advantage over many sites they compete with.